-No; in fact, part of your grant request can include money for a consultant to write and/or design your marketing pieces.
+No; in fact, part of your grant request can include money to write and/or design your marketing pieces.
 That said, if you already have drafts of marketing materials, the grant application has space for you to upload those optional attachments.

 Is a final report required for an Endowment Marketing Mini-Grant?

 It is not required.
 However, we would encourage your organization to complete a final report, if possible, to help us evaluate this grant program.
 Our grantees’ feedback always helps us improve our grant-making.